SmartCash/python-smartcashrpc/README.rst

 ============

 1. change the first line of setup.py to point to the directory of your installation of python
-2. run setup.py
+2. run python3 setup.py install

-Note: This will only install smartcashrpc.
-If you also want to install jsonrpc to preserve backwards compatibility, you have to replace 'smartcashrpc' with 'jsonrpc' in setup.py and run it again.

 Or simply install the library using pip::